 The best food trails around Cairns and Port Douglas

-Luckily this entire region – and I’m talking the 320km that runs from Cape Tribulation in the north to Mission Beach in the south – is literally a crock pot of trails for foodies, full of astoundingly good restaurants, fresh-from-the-farm produce and days of mooching between normal holiday adventures.
+But all that adventure can leave you with an empty stomach.
+Luckily, this diverse region is literally a crock-pot of trails for foodies, full of astoundingly good restaurants, fresh-from-the-farm produce and days of mooching between normal holiday adventures.

 So kick back and let your tastebuds take you on a journey around the region.

 Whether it’s a special occasion that you’ve finally broke the piggy bank for or you simply want to #treatyourself, these scrumptious servings will be sure to satisfy.

 From the tastiest steak around to chef’s hat awarded Thai, you’ll be salivating at the first glance of this list of the 10 best restaurants and cafes in Cairns.

 When you’re short on time

 You’ve obviously made a mistake on your itinerary by choosing a short stay in Tropical North Queensland.
 But don’t worry, we’ll have the ice-cream on hand when you arrive to soften the blow of leaving so soon.

 If only visiting briefly, stick to our 24 Hours of Eating in Cairns itinerary to sample local produce straight from the markets, daily roast coffee and locally made ice-cream.

 Did someone say coffee?
 If you can’t function without your morning brew, then follow the cosy scents of the glorious beans on this trail to the best coffee stops in Cairns.